dejardim/sisgesc/CONTRIBUTING.md

 ---

-# Contributing to Sisgest
+# Contributing to Sisgesc

-Welcome to the Sisgest project!
+Welcome to the Sisgesc project!
 This document outlines our guidelines for internal collaboration.
 Please review it to ensure smooth development and consistency across our codebase.

 ## Table of Contents